little-world/rust-course/src/05-builder-api-design.md

 -   **Solution**: Apply the `#[must_use]` attribute to functions or types.
 This instructs the compiler to generate a warning if a returned value of that type is not "used" in some way (e.g., assigned to a variable, passed to another function, or having a method called on it).

 -   **Why it matters**: `#[must_use]` makes APIs safer by default.
 It prevents entire classes of bugs caused by silently ignoring errors or failing to complete a required workflow.
-It shifts the burden of remembering to handle critical return values from the developer to the compiler.

 -   **Use cases**:
     -   `Result` and `Option` types are the canonical examples.